togfoxy/XPlaneFLyWithLUA/PersistentParking/Readme.md

 -- v0.06 - will now save location only if engine is off (stops saving location when holding short or lined up and waiting)

+-- v0.07 - refactored code so it is ready for a beta release

 Installation
 ============
 Place .lua file into the FWL scripts directory.